 In the context of the European Green Deal, the European Union (EU) aims at doubling rail freight traffic by 2050.
 The revision of the current Community Guidelines on State aid for railway undertakings (Railway Guidelines, RG) aims at supporting the achievement of this ambitious goal.
 The Directorate General for Competition of the European Commission (DG COMP) has commissioned the consortium consisting of E.CA Economics, LEAR, Sheppard Mullin and UEA (the Consortium), supported by the Institute for Transport Studies at the University of Leeds, with an external study to support the revision of the RG.
 This study provides detailed market information, based on desk research and data collection, including a targeted stakeholder consultation, to inform the RG revision process.
-The study addresses the following topics: i) overview of State aid and other State support measures for rail freight transport; ii) rail infrastructure including private sidings; iii) modernisation and access to rolling stock; iv) cost, revenue and profitability of rail freight services and intermodal transport as well as price elasticity of demand for rail freight services.
+The study addresses the following topics: i) overview of State aid and other State support measures for rail freight transport; ii) rail infrastructure including private sidings; iii) modernisation and access to rolling stock; iv) cost, revenue and profitability of rail freight services.
 Finally, the study provides conclusions on the design of State aid for rail freight.